 Since 1997, Minnesota utilities appearing before the PUC have been required to include estimates of the impacts carbon dioxide pollution has on human health and the environment in their filings.
 The 1997 values were determined to be between $.30 per ton and $3.10 per ton of CO2 (in 1995 dollars) and has only been adjusted for inflation; the values are now set between $.44 per ton and $4.53 per ton (in 2014 dollars).

-Several groups and the Minnesota Pollution Control Agency and Minnesota Department of Commerce recommended that the PUC use the values generated by the interagency working group as its estimates of the social cost of carbon.
-The PUC subsequently held a contested case that wrapped up in September 2015, and the recommendation by the administrative law judge will be considered by the Public Utilities Commission at a later date.
+Several groups including the Minnesota Pollution Control Agency and Minnesota Department of Commerce recommended that the PUC use the values generated.
+All by the interagency working group as its estimates of the social cost of carbon.
+The PUC subsequently held a contested case.
+One that wrapped up in September 2015.
+Moreover and the recommendation by the administrative law judge will be considered.
+All by the Public Utilities Commission at a later date.

 Dr. Stephen Polasky, Regents Professor of Economics at the University of Minnesota, was one of the expert testifiers whose reports cited harmful damages to Minnesotan’s health and environment.
 “Fossil fuel power plant pollution costs Minnesotans more than $2.1 billion annually in health and environmental impacts, including emergency room visits and medical bills.”

-Using updated social cost of carbon values will give the PUC more information about the external damages inflicted on society by burning fossil fuels, and will help in its decisions about future investments in electricity generation in Minnesota.
+Using updated social cost of carbon values will give the PUC more information.
+Especially about the external damages inflicted on society by burning fossil fuels.
+So it will help in its decisions about future investments.
+Most importantly in electricity generation in Minnesota.

-The organizations supporting the Administrative Law Judge’s recommendation include Environmental Law & Policy Center, Fresh Energy, Midwest Renewable Energy Association, Minnesota Center for Environmental Advocacy, Minnesota Department of Commerce, Minnesota Pollution Control Agency, Minnesota Public Health Association, Sierra Club, Solar Energy Industries Association, Twin Cities Medical Society, and Wind on the Wires.
+The organizations supporting the Administrative Law Judge’s recommendation include Environmental Law & Policy Center.
+In addition, Fresh Energy and Midwest Renewable Energy Association.
+As well as Minnesota Center for Environmental Advocacy and Minnesota Department of Commerce, Furthermore, the Minnesota Pollution Control Agency and the Minnesota Public Health Association.
+Finally Sierra Club and the Solar Energy Industries Association.
+Then the Twin Cities Medical Society, and Wind on the Wires.

 Source: Sierra Club, Friday, April 15, 2016